Data Security and Privacy

 - Use personal email to send corporate messages

 - Clicking a link in suspect email from an unknown sender

 - Leaving customer files on your desk when leaving the office

 There are lots of online learning platforms that offer Security Awareness Trainings and Data Privacy Trainings at affordable prices.
-Ensuring that all new joiners and all staff at least once a year go through those training courses is essential to running a secure and privacy compliant operation.
+Ensuring that all new joiners and all staff at least once a year go through those training courses.
+It is essential to running a secure and privacy compliant business operation.

 Feel free to check our GDPR Knowledge Base covering Data Security.